 - progress in their musical learning

 Hubs provide instrumental lessons, bands, choirs, orchestras, and other music-making opportunities in and out of school for all children aged 3 – 19 in their local area.
 They also have responsibility for training teachers and staff.
 Many cover individual boroughs or counties in the UK, but some are larger and provide services across a wider area.
 The new hubs will build on the work of music services, which have been providing children with these kinds of opportunities to primary school children (age 5-11) for many years.
 Most Music Services still exist and either lead hubs and are involved in them.

 Although the establishment of Music Education Hubs has seen government commit to funding of music education for 3 years – at a time of austerity – funding will decrease by 20% over three years.
 This may require Music Education Hubs to work in new ways, access new sources of income, pass on costs to schools/parents and/or make cuts in their staffing or provision.

 For more information about hubs visit the Music Mark website.

-The Incorporated Society of Musicians (ISM) have also produced The essentials from the ISM: What you need to know about Music Education Hubs.
+The Incorporated Society of Musicians (ISM) have also produced Music hubs what you need to know.